jimburton/vehicle-tracker/README.md

 vehicles are given permission to enter.
 Change the semaphore to one that uses a *fair policy* (i.e. the next thread to be woken up will be the one that has been waiting longest).
 What difference does this make to the way the application runs?

+## Exercise 2

+Add a new type of `Receiver` called `TargetReceiver`.
+This receiver will launch a terminal allowing an operator to enter the ID of a vehicle of special interest.
+Change the `VehicleGUI` class so that it queries the tracker to see if there is a targetted vehicle.
+If there is one, the `VehicleGUI` will call attention top it by drawing it on screen in a different colour.

+Create a `String` field in `VehicleTracker` called `targetID` with accompanying getters and setters.
+The `run` method of `TargetReceiver` will consist mainly of a `while` loop that reads lines of input from the user until an empty line is entered, at which point the loop and the `run` methodf should exit.
+Since we don't know which vehicle the `TargetReceiver` is tracking when the instance is created, the constructor should call the superclass constructor passing in `null` for the `trackedID` parameter.
+When an ID is entered, call `tracker.setTargetID`.

+In the `paint` method of `VehicleGUI`, add a call to `tracker.getTargetID`.
+When drawing the vehicles, if the ID matches `targetID` you should draw it in a different colour, not forgetting to change the colour back again afterwards.